Back to Blog

 • Gig economy workers (rideshare, delivery, freelance platforms)

 Medicare (2.9%): Funds Medicare health insurance.
-No income cap — applies to every dollar of net earnings.
+No income cap; it applies to every dollar of net earnings.

 Why 92.35%?

-The IRS applies your SE tax rate to 92.35% of net earnings, not 100%.
-This adjustment accounts for the employer-equivalent portion of the tax.
-W-2 employees don't pay income tax on their employer's share of FICA — the 92.35% multiplier gives self-employed individuals the same treatment.
+The IRS applies the SE tax rate to 92.35% of net earnings, not 100%.
+The adjustment accounts for the employer-equivalent portion of the tax: W-2 employees don't pay tax on their employer's share of FICA, and the 92.35% multiplier (100% minus 7.65%) gives self-employed individuals the same treatment.

 Legal citation: IRC §1402(a) defines net earnings subject to SE tax.
 The 92.35% multiplier comes from IRC §1402(a)(12).